Uh Oh! (game show): Opening

-The game begins when Mr. Voiceman asks the audience a question: "What do you say when ... (insert type of usual but funny predicament: For example, "When you press the eject button on a toilet seat?")? ", and the audience would respond "UH OH!" with the main theme song heard.
-After the opening sequence, Mr. Voiceman would introduce the show's main host, Wink Yahoo with a statement themed to his opening question: "The only (Canadian/North American) TV personality who... " with a response of cheering from the audience.
-Wink would respond in kind to Mr. Voiceman and introduce the show's other hosts.
-Wink would ask Mr. Voiceman to introduce the teams and its two players, who were thereupon introduced followed by the introduction of The Punisher.
+The game begins when Mr. Voiceman asks the audience a question: "What do you say when ... (insert type of usual but funny predicament: For example, "When you press the eject button on a toilet seat?")?", and the audience would respond the title show.
+Mr. Voiceman would introduce the show's main host, Wink Yahoo with a statement themed to his opening question: "The only (Canadian/North American) TV personality who... " with a response of cheering from the audience.
+Wink would respond in kind to Mr. Voiceman and introduce the other hosts within the studio.
+Wink would ask Mr. Voiceman to introduce the color teams and its two players, who were thereupon introduced followed by the introduction of the Punisher.
 Afterwards, Mr. Voiceman's duties were minor throughout the game: to announce the prizes won by the studio teams, Slime Tour players, and lucky audience members.

 Round 1

 During Round 1, one player from each team are designated to spin a 12-space segmented wheel which featured a variety of possible activities or results that could occur.
-Their partner, who was located at the other end of the studio and equipped with goggles, was designated to perform the activity that the wheel landed on.
+Their partner, who was located at the other end of the studio with the Punisher and equipped with goggles, was designated to perform the activity that the wheel landed on.
 Each team take turns spinning the wheel, with two cycles through the three teams.
 On many episodes, Wink would explain the rules like this:

 In the first round, the wheel itself spun, and had pegs around the circumference.
 The chosen spot was denoted by a spring-loaded pointer that "clicked" past the pegs.
 Distribution of the spaces on the wheel changed throughout the show, but the first round spaces remained constant.
 In Season 1, spaces on the Round 1 wheel included 2 "Uh Oh!" spaces, 3 "Mayhem" spaces, 2 "Speed Round" spaces, 2 "The Dump" spaces, 2 "Win and Spin" spaces, and 1 "Trade and Spin" space.
 In Season 2, the Round 1 wheel was changed slightly with spaces including 3 "Uh Oh!" spaces, 3 "Mayhem" spaces, 2 "Speed Round" spaces, 1 "The Dump" space, 2 "Win and Spin" spaces, and 1 "Trade and Spin" space, and remained that way for the rest of the series.
-At the end of the round, Mr. Voiceman would announce the grand prize on the show's next episode.
+At the end of the round, Mr. Voiceman would announce the grand prize on the show's future episodes.